vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 equations for the planetary mean elements.

-Now the procession of the equinoxes from 3102 B. C. to 499 A.D. or Aryabhata's time works out to have been = 49° 32' 39".
+Now the procession of the equinoxes from 3102 B. C. to 499 A.D. or Aryabhaṭa's time works out to have been = 49° 32' 39".
 The mean planetary elements at the beginning of the Kaliyuga, i.e., 17th Feb., 3102 B.C., Ujjayini mean time 24 hours, are worked out and shown below.
 We have

 Table 25–Longitudes of Planets at Kali-beginning

-Longitude at the same | time measured from the Vernal Equipox of 499 A.D., i.o., Aryabhata's
+Longitude at the same | time measured from the Vernal Equipox of 499 A.D., i.o., Aryabhaṭa's

 time. .